GeoinformationSystems/ckanext-traffic_light/README.rst

 ------------

 -  Tested on **CKAN 2.9** with **Python 2.7**
--  Full fucntionality only provided with `ckanext-scheming <https://github.com/ckan/ckanext-scheming>`__ (required to find the labels of the metadata fields as shown on the reference page)
+-  Full functionality only provided with `ckanext-scheming <https://github.com/ckan/ckanext-scheming>`__ (required to find the labels of the metadata fields as shown on the reference page)